 Support groups are not designed to treat addiction or underlying mental health issues.
 It’s about the daily maintenance of sobriety.

-Alcohol rehab actually treats the brain disease of addiction and any co-occurring disease that hides behind the drugs and alcohol (like trauma, depression or anxiety).
+Alcohol rehab center actually treats the brain disease of addiction and any co-occurring disease that hides behind the drugs and alcohol (like trauma, depression or anxiety).